mabbleio/qube-app-frontend/README.md

-# ROSE App
+# Qube App

-The quickest way into the Oasis Ecosystem.
+The quickest way into the QubeSwap Ecosystem.

-The official deployment of ROSE App lives at <https://rose.oasis.io>.
+The official deployment of Qube App lives at <https://app.qubeswap.com>.

-Development deploy is available at <https://rose.dev.oasis.io>.

 ## Features

 - **Discover**: Ecosystem of Sapphire apps and tools
-- **Stake**: Stake your ROSE directly from Sapphire using an EVM compatible wallet
+- **Stake**: Stake your XQST directly from Qubetics, BSC, etc... using an EVM compatible wallet
-- **Move**: Move your ROSE between Consensus and Sapphire
-- **Wrap**: Quickly wrap your ROSE into wROSE and vice versa with the (un)wrap ROSE tool
+- **Wrap**: Quickly wrap your QST into xQST and vice versa with the (un)wrap Qube App tool

 ## Getting started